 The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
 To date, the Company has not generated revenues from its activities and has incurred substantial operating losses.
 Management expects the Company to continue to generate substantial operating losses for the foreseeable future until it completes development of its products and seeks regulatory approvals to market such products.
-The Company had cash, cash equivalents and short-term investments of \$204.6 million as of December 31, 2020.
+The Company had cash and cash equivalents and short-term available-for-sale securities of \$150.7 million as of December 31, 2021.

-The Company expects that its cash, cash equivalents and short-term investments as of December 31, 2020, together with proceeds available from the Company's term loan (see Note 6), will be sufficient to fund operating expenses and capital expenditure requirements for a period of at least one year from the date these audited consolidated financial statements are filed with the Securities and Exchange Commission ("SEC").
+The Company expects that its cash and cash equivalents and short-term available-for-sale securities as of December 31, 2021, together with proceeds available from the Company's term loan (see Note 6) and its ATM Facility, will be sufficient to fund operating expenses and capital expenditure requirements for a period of at least one year from the date these audited consolidated financial statements are filed with the Securities and Exchange Commission ("SEC").